-The School of Media and Strategic Communications at Oklahoma State University has a national reputation.
+The School of Media & Strategic Communications at Oklahoma State University has a national reputation.

-“My high school teacher told me his alma mater had a fantastic journalism school and he wasn’t wrong,” Tianna Hairston said.
-“I am from Boston and had to do a lot of research on this university if I was honestly going to consider moving 1,600+ miles and, it was the SMSC program that brought me to Oklahoma State.”
+“My high school teacher told me his alma mater had a fantastic journalism school, and he wasn’t wrong,” Tianna Hairston said.
+“I am from Boston and had to do a lot of research on this university if I was honestly going to consider moving 1,600-plua miles and, it was the SMSC program that brought me to Oklahoma State.”

 Working for a major corporation while in school is an advantage over the competition.

-“I had the opportunity to work together for the New England Sports Network as well as the Boston Red Sox with a portfolio of my work that was mostly done in the classroom,” Tianna said.
-“The work I have done with organizations here at Oklahoma State set my resume apart from the rest and is crucial to get jobs in higher markets."
+“I had the opportunity to work together for the New England Sports Network as well as the Boston Red Sox with a portfolio of my work that was mostly done in the classroom,” Hairston said.
+“The work I have done with organizations here at Oklahoma State set my resume apart from the rest and is crucial to get jobs in higher markets.

-“It is also good to know what you learn in the classroom is applied in the future,” Tianna said.
+“It is also good to know what you learn in the classroom is applied in the future.”

-“Shane Hoffman’s class was one of the best classes I have taken,” Tianna said.
-“I would have to say the feature story project [was most impactful].”
+“Shane Hoffman’s class was one of the best classes I have taken,” Hairston said.
+“I would have to say the feature story project [was most impactful].

 SMSC clubs and organizations are opportunities for hands-on experience and real-world challenges.

-Being a freshman at a new university that’s over 1,000 miles away from home isn’t as dire as it seems.
+Being a freshman at a new university that is more than 1,000 miles away from home isn’t as dire as it seems.

-“Don’t be afraid of the future, and don’t be upset if things don’t work according to plan,” Tianna said.
+“Don’t be afraid of the future, and don’t be upset if things don’t work according to plan,” Hairston said.
 “Everything in time falls into place, and you will make deadlines.”